 What Are Lightning Network Wallets?

 In return for your trust, custodial wallets take care of the node-running and channel management part for the user.
 All they need to do is follow the simple UI to send and receive funds.
 All the complicated stuff is handled by the wallet.
-In some cases, if two customers use the same app to send funds to each other, a channel is not needed as the wallet can shuffle the funds from one party to another using their accounting system.
+In some cases, if two customers use the same app to send funds to each other, a channel is not needed as the wallet can shuffle the funds from one party to another using their system.
 You can also receive BTC via Lightning without having to first provide liquidity to activate the channel.

 Security is solely on the user’s shoulders if they choose to go with a non-custodial wallet.
 Those who like to have complete control over their funds consider this a blessing as they do not have to trust a third party with their precious BTC.